fhiso/tsc-governance/board/by-laws-agm.md

 Except as otherwise provided by law, the Articles of Incorporation or these Bylaws, all matters before the Board of Directors shall be decided by a majority vote of the Board members present and voting at a meeting at which a quorum exists.
+All Directors shall have an equal vote.

 ### 9.13 Board Action by Written Consent Without a Meeting